-An individual doesn’t need physical activity to stay lean or to control their own bodyfat percentage to an optimal level.
+An individual doesn’t need physical activity to stay lean or to control their own body fat percentage to an optimal level.
 If the metabolism is working pretty much okay, then it all comes down to how well they can control their own appetite.
-Don’t get me wrong, but sometimes even if the main meals (breakfast, lunch and dinner) are well portioned is very easy to exceed the required calorific intake for a day by eating the wrong snacks.
-The most vulnerable people here are the ones involved into office jobs who are deprived of any physical and sustainable sports activity.
+Don’t get me wrong, but sometimes even if the main meals (breakfast, lunch, and dinner) are well portioned is very easy to exceed the required calorific intake for a day by eating the wrong snacks.
+The most vulnerable people here are the ones involved in office jobs who are deprived of any physical and sustainable sports activity.

-A slow metabolism or an unbalanced metabolism can be kept under control by eating clean and knowing what you eat anytime and anywhere.
-No one can do that without reading some basics of nutrition.
-For anyone else is just mathematics:
+A slow metabolism can be kept under control by eating clean and knowing what you eat anytime and anywhere.
+For anyone else is just mathematics.

-- High Density: apple pie, burgers, cakes, chips, sweets of all kind,, ice cream, croissant, graham crackers, bacon, tortilla chips, peanut butter, sauces from mayonnaise etc.
+- High Density: apple pie, burgers, cakes, chips, sweets of all kinds, ice cream, croissant, graham crackers, bacon, tortilla chips, peanut butter, sauces from mayonnaise, etc.

 - Medium Density: eggs, turkey breast, raisins, ravioli (I can practically integrate them as being beneficial for almost everyone excepting the morbidly obese folks)

-- Low Density: fruits and veggies, lean meat, fish, sea foods, yogurt, rice, pasta, tofu, bananas, potatoes, sweet potatoes, olives, chicken broth, milk.
+- Low Density: fruits and veggies, lean meat, fish, seafood, yogurt, rice, pasta, tofu, bananas, potatoes, sweet potatoes, olives, chicken broth, milk.

 Watch closely the picture above.
-A breakfast should consist in Low Energy Density Food because it’s higher in volume, fewer in bad calories and especially because it’s more nutritious and healthy.
+Breakfast should consist of Low Energy Density Food because.
+It’s higher in volume, fewer in bad calories and especially because it’s more nutritious and healthy.
 It releases energy over a longer period of time and the chances to keep you full are higher.
-In some cases I prefer drinking natural shakes which comes a bit against what is showed in the picture but it doesn’t make it unhealthy.
-They are usually rich in nutrients and calories so the main difference would consist in how fast the energy is released.
+In some cases, I prefer drinking natural shakes which comes a bit against what is showed in the picture but it doesn’t make it unhealthy.
+They are usually rich in nutrients and calories so the main difference would consist of how fast the energy is released.

 This kind of breakfast can be classified as High Energy Density.
 Now, don’t get me wrong.
-For a skinny guy with low bodyfat and good metabolism, focused on gaining muscle mass, the last concerning thing is how healthy the foods are.
-Is true that even so I still recommend the healthy choices (Low Energy Density), but in some cases is more important to be on a caloric surplus.
-It’s extremely easy to exceed with intake calories by eating these kind of foods and for someone who needs an extra 1000 kcal./day it is recommended.
-Muscle mass is not only built with proteins, carbs and fats come in role as well.
+For a skinny guy with low body fat and good metabolism, focused on gaining muscle mass, the last concerning thing is how healthy the foods are.
+It is true that even so I still recommend healthy choices (Low Energy Density), but in some cases is more important to be on a caloric surplus.
+It’s extremely easy to exceed calories by eating these kinds of foods and for someone who needs an extra 1000 kcal/day, it is recommended.
+Muscle mass is not only built with proteins, carbs and fats come in the role as well.

-To simplify things a bit, I made a table:
+To simplify things a bit, I designed the following chart for you:

 Apply the principle for lunch and dinner too.
-Snacks are usually for skinny or muscular guys only.
+Snacks like chocolate, chips, soda, Nutella chocolate cream, cookies are usually for skinny or muscular guys only.

-I usually start my day with two glasses of still water and 2 cups of great coffee.
+I usually start my day with two glasses of still water and 2 cups of coffee.
 It is a matter of personal choice.
-For me drinking coffee it’s like being in love with meditation besides the fact that it makes my mind a little bit sharper.
-But make sure you drink 2-4 glasses of water for a cup of coffee.
-Now moving forward I strongly recommend you drink water first thing after waking up.
-Adding 2-3 slices of lemon in it helps your organism become more alkaline.
+I also recommend you drink water first thing after waking up.

 Another great thing you can try is eating 2 green apples.
-They won’t exceed 100 kcal. hence it’s a perfect choice for anyone, regardless the fitness goal.
+They won’t exceed 100 kcal, hence it’s a perfect choice for anyone, regardless of the fitness goal.
 I actually used to eat green apples in the morning not only to alkaline my organism but also to refresh my breath.
-Great replacement for a apple taste toothpaste.
+Great replacement for an apple tastes toothpaste too.

 I’ve met persons that only eat fruits and drink water and persons that only drink shakes and smoothies.
 None of them are bad choices, but you must think from a macro perspective because if you will skip lunch and eat fast-food for dinner then I would suggest you have a nice decent breakfast.

-If the case is that you will have a great lunch as well as a nutritious dinner then it will be okay for you to have some fruits of personal choice, fresh drinks and maybe shakes or smoothies (like I will teach you later).
+If the case is that you will have a great lunch as well as a nutritious dinner then it will be okay for you to have some fruits of personal choice, fresh drinks and maybe shakes or smoothies.
 The advantage these nutritious drinks bring is that you can easily take them with you at work or whatever you have to go.